shobhits147/redditer/README.md

     1. One thread to stream submissions based on filters provided
     2. One thread to stream comments based on filters provided

-7. Aggregator tracks only those subreddits that the configured user is subscribed to
+7. Aggregator tracks only those subreddits that the configured user is subscribed to and is not excluded in `config.yml`

 8. Reddit doesn't allow you to post comments more than once every 5 seconds.
 So to avoid being blocked by reddit, `Aggregator` polls reddit for new Posts or Comments with a sleep of 10 seconds.